 Most listings are in the $50's per square foot per year.
 The Fox Hills submarket is going through a an increase in rates.
 In the last 3 months, the median rate rose $2 per sqft per year.
 That's a 3% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Fox Hills submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Fox Hills region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 30 listings have come on the market, which means listings are probably leasing quickly.
+In the last 90 days, 12 listings have been made available, which means listings are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 3% of the listings in the Fox Hills are subleases, so you will probably have to consider a longer term lease.
+About 42% of the listings in the Fox Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,340 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are close to 2 floors.
+Even though the median size is 3,260 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are around 2 floors.
 Most buildings in this region were built in 1980 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Fox Hills occupants.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Professional services is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Fox Hills folk.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.